-This Data Processing Addendum ("Addendum") forms part of any underlying commercial agreements and/or the agreement that references and incorporates this Addendum ("Agreement") entered into between Convergint Technologies, LLC and its Affiliates ("Convergint") and the supplier specified in the Agreement ("Company").
-This Addendum, together with all appendices, annexes, exhibits, attachments, and amendments hereto, reflects the parties' agreement regarding Company's Processing of Convergint Protected Information in connection with providing products and services described in the Agreement.
+This Data Processing Addendum ("Addendum") forms part of the agreement that references and incorporates this Addendum ("Agreement") entered into between the Convergint entity ("Convergint") and the customer specified in the Agreement ("Customer").
+This Addendum, together with all appendices, annexes, exhibits, attachments, and amendments hereto, reflects the parties' agreement regarding the Processing of Personal Data (as defined below) by Convergint in connection with providing services described in the Agreement.
+This Addendum applies solely to the extent of such Processing, and if no such Processing takes place, this Addendum does not apply.

 In the event of a conflict between the Agreement and this Addendum, the terms and conditions of this Addendum will prevail.
-If Convergint and Company enter into EU SCCs (defined below) in relation to the same subject matter as this Addendum, in the event of a conflict the EU SCCs shall prevail over both the Addendum and the Agreement.
+If Customer and Convergint enter into EU SCCs (defined below) in relation to the same subject matter as this Addendum, in the event of a conflict, the EU SCCs shall prevail over both the Addendum and the Agreement.